-Two species of redfish occur off West Greenland inshore and offshore, golden redfish (Sebastes marinus L.) and deep-sea redfish (Sebastes mentella Travin).
-Stock identities in terms of reproduction were investigated by the a joint ICES/ICNAF Study Group (Anon., 1983).
+Two species of redfish of commercial interest occur inshore and offshore at West Greenland, golden redfish (Sebastes marinus L.) and deep-sea redfish (Sebastes mentella Travin).
+Stock identities in terms of reproduction were investigated by a joint ICES/ICNAF Study Group (Anon., 1983).
 The concept of self-sustaining units or stocks in NAFO Subarea 1 remains unproved for both species due to a general lack of records of maturing or spawning (bearing) specimens.
 Therefore, the working group suggested strong relations to the two golden and deep-sea redfish stock complexes off East Greenland, Iceland and Faroes (ICES Subareas V and XIV) as well as the management unit of oceanic redfish (Sebastes mentella Travin) in the central Irminger Sea (ICES Subareas XII and XIV).
-However, the common occurrence of golden redfish at length groups being mature in other areas was proved from historical length measurements before the 70s.
+However, the common occurrence of golden redfish at length groups being mature in other areas were proved from historical length measurements before the 1970s.